-A 3.1 A suitable classroom is required with desks or tables and chairs.
-It should be possible to move the furniture around so that a variety of room arrangements can be used.
-Ideally, extra rooms will be available for when the class is split into groups, since each group should have a separate space in which to work.

-A 3.2 The main room should be provided with the following equipment:

-- a whiteboard or blackboard or flip chart - writing materials for trainees - a computer projector (with additional sound channel if not integral) - a video player compatible with the computer projector - a PC or laptop compatible with the computer projector - adequate electric sockets located so that the equipment can be positioned safely. - A 3.3 Group rooms should be provided with a table and chairs and some form of board and writing materials. - A 3.4 A warm-water swimming pool with all appropriate safety equipment, personnel and facilities making it suitable for demonstration and training with lifejackets and liferafts.
-A wave-generator may provide added realism.

-A 3.5 An outdoor location with appropriate safety equipment, personnel and facilities making it suitable for demonstration and training with pyrotechnics and fire extinguishers.
+- A 3.1 A classroom with desks or tables and chairs should allow movement of the furniture to create a variety of room arrangements.
+Ideally, extra rooms will allow the class to split into smaller work groups - A 3.2 The main room should have equipment suitable for all audio-visual presentations positioned appropriately and wired safely. - A 3.3 Group rooms should include table, chairs, display board and writing materials for instructors and trainees. - A 3.4 A warm-water swimming pool, deep enough to float everyone, is most suitable for demonstration/training with lifejackets and liferafts and must include all appropriate safety equipment, personnel and facilities. - A 3.5 An outdoor location with proper safety equipment, personnel and facilities is required for demonstration and training with pyrotechnics and fire extinguishers.

-A4 Recommended Reference and Display Material
+A4 Reference and Display Material